zth/vscode-reason-relay/README.md

 Place your cursor on a `connection` field (basically a field of any GraphQL type that ends with `Connection`).
 Activate code actions, and select `Set up pagination for fragment`.
 This will setup all needed directives on your fragment to enable pagination.

-#### Expand unions and interfaces
+#### Expand union and interface members

-Place your cursor on any field name of a field that's a union or interface, activate code actions, and select `Expand union/interface`.
-The full union with all members will be expanded for you.
+Place your cursor on any field name of a field that's a union or interface, activate code actions, and select `Expand union/interface members`.
+All union/interface members will be expanded, including selecting its first field.

 #### Make fragment refetchable